At which campus can I study this program?

 Any Penn State Campus

 Business Economics is a quantitatively-oriented program of study in applied economics.
 Leading to a B.S. degree, this major combines in-depth study of economics with a general business background, the latter including courses in accounting, finance, management, management information systems, marketing, and quantitative business analysis.
-Students may choose upper-division economics courses in business and economic forecasting, econometrics, economic theory, industrial organization, international economics, labor economics, managerial economics, and urban and regional economics.
+Students may choose upper-division economics courses in business and economic forecasting, econometrics, economic theory, money and banking, international economics, labor economics, managerial economics, and experimental and behavioral economics.
 Use of computers as analytical and problem-solving tools is emphasized in the program.
 The major also includes several non-business supporting areas of study from which students may choose courses.

 What is Business Economics?